-For more information on the Small Purchase Charge Card Program, see the Purchasing and Central Storeroom website.
+For more information on the Small Purchase Charge Card Program, see the Procurement Services website.

 The University of Mary Washington must remain in compliance with Commonwealth procurement regulations, Department of Accounts (DOA) regulations, and UMW policies and procedures.
 To ensure compliance, cardholders are subject to random reviews.